getcarina/getcarina.com/_posts/2016-01-24-carina-jawbone.md

 Run the image.

 ```
-$ docker run -it --name sleepifydemo
+$ docker run --interactive --tty \
+  --name sleepifydemo \
+  annegentle/node-demo
 ```

 Get the IP address for the node server.
 You need this for registering the domain name through your registrar.

 ```
-$
+$ docker port sleepifydemo 8080
 ```

 ### Create the certificates container for HTTPS

 Launch a second container so that the app has HTTPS access, a requirement from Jawbone.
-To get https through Let's Encrpyt, go through this tutorial, making your Jawbone app container the backend.
+To get https through Let's Encrpyt, go through [this tutorial](https://getcarina.com/blog/push-button-lets-encrypt/), making your Jawbone app container named "sleepifydemo" the backend.

 Get the name of the container with `docker ps -a` to use in the `docker run` command.
 In the example below, it's "sleepifydemo".